lofi-catto/uni-connect/README.md

 3. Same case for chat room code
 4. More tests needed
 5. Sass needs some tidying (could switch to css modules or styled components)
+6. Search is not working well, firebase doesn't support text search, array storing is just a trick